vmyazin/techlife-react/README.md

 ### Manually Deploying Via FTP

 Navigate to the `build` folder, open the FTP client and proceed to the app folder on the server.
-Remove all previously uploaded build files from the server folder and copy the contents of the local `build` fodler onto the server.
+Remove all previously uploaded build files from the server folder and copy the contents of the local `build` folder onto the server.
 The updated app is now deplyed.

 ## Learn More